-According to studies, there is a negative relationship between procrastination behavior and academic achievement (Beswick, Rothblum, & Mann, 1988; Fritzsche, Young, & Hickson, 2003; Orpen, 1998, Tice & Baumeister, 1997; Balkıs et al., 2006b).
-Klassen (2010) determined that students who display negatively influenced procrastination behavior have low self-regulatory self-efficacy and are unable to use time effectively, and as a result of this situation their academic performance is negatively affected (Düşmez, 2013).
-Considering the literature, quite a few academic studies have revealed the negative effect of academic procrastination behavior on academic performance (McCown, 1986; Rothblum, Solomon, & Murakami, 1986; Tice & Baumeister, 1997; Akdoğan, 2013).
+According to studies, there is a negative relationship between procrastination behaviour and academic achievement (Balkis et al., 2006; Beswick et al., 1988; Fritzsche et al., 2003; Orpen, 1998, Tice & Baumeister, 1997).
+Klassen et al. (2010) determined that students who display negatively influenced procrastination behaviour have low self-regulatory self-efficacy and are unable to use time effectively, and as a result of this situation their academic performance is negatively affected (Dusmez, 2013).
+Considering the literature, quite a number of academic studies have revealed the negative effect of academic procrastination behaviour on academic performance (Akdogan, 2013; McCown, 1986; Rothblum et al., 1986; Tice & Baumeister, 1997).
 There is also a weak positive relationship between Internet usage and anxiety.
 Academic procrastination is a serious and common problem for millions of people around the world and therefore requires constant researching (O'Sullivan, 2020).

-COVID-19 is a virus epidemic that affects the whole world and has caused serious economic problems (Aydın & Doğan, 2020; Asilkan & Domnori, 2020).
-In this period, the widespread use of technology such as social media and Internet surfing by young people increased (Gökler & Turan, 2020).
-Teachers in educational institutions often complain about student failures, unwillingness of students to attend classes, and students spending more time on the internet than studying.
-Therefore, the academic success of the students in courses decreases.
-In the light of the findings of this study, it is believed that the success of high school students will increase if their problematic internet usage and academic procrastination behaviors are reduced.
-In this study, it was aimed to examine the relationship between academic procrastination behavior and problematic internet usage of high school students during the Covid-19 Pandemic.
-In addition, academic procrastination behaviors of high school students and their problematic internet usage were compared in terms of gender, grade point average (GPA) out of 10 in the previous semester, grade level, frequency of Internet usage, average time spent on the Internet and demographic variables related to the income level of the students' families.
+Coronavirus disease-19 (COVID-19) is a virus epidemic that has affected the whole world and has caused serious economic problems (Aydin & Dogan, 2020).
+In this period, the widespread use of technology such as social media and Internet surfing by young people increased drastically (Gokler & Turan, 2020).
+Teachers in educational institutions often complained about student failures, unwillingness of students to attend classes, and students spending more time on the Internet than studying, and thus, the academic success of the students pursuing courses decreased.
+In the light of the findings of this study, it is believed that the success of high school students will increase if their problematic Internet usage and academic procrastination behaviour and problematic Internet usage of high school students during the COVID-19 Pandemic.
+In addition, academic procrastination behaviours of high school students and their problematic Internet usage were compared in terms of gender, grade point average (GPA) out of 10 in the previous semester, grade level, frequency of Internet usage, average time spent on the Internet and demographic variables related to the income level of the students' families.

-2. Methodology
+2. Research method